Five Ways that Poor Leadership Skills Can Ruin Team Morale

 4. Sharing Employee Mistakes With Others

 What if an employee makes a mistake and disciplinary action is required?
-That matter should handled privately.
-It should never be office gossip.
+That matter should be handled privately.
+An employee’s poor performance should never be office gossip.
 An entire organization built on gossip devalues communication.
 Staff members become poor communicators afraid to speak up about problems or feelings about the work environment.
 I know.
-Gossip among friends can be fun.
-However, in the workplace it is a toxic behavior that causes more difficult situations than it solves.
+Gossip among friends can be fun or help blow off steam.
+However, in the workplace it is a toxic behavior that creates more negative consequences than it solves.

 Calling out a staff member’s mistake, either to punish them, is never the answer.
 By singling out an employee, bosses can seriously damage employee morale and cause humiliation.
-In extreme cases you may alsocause serious psychological and emotional damage.
-This toxic behavior creates an isolated company culture.
+In extreme cases you may also cause serious psychological and damage to their mental health.
+This toxic behavior creates a ripple effect leading to an isolated company culture.

 5. Too Much Direction Isn’t the Right Direction

 Job satisfaction lowers under a toxic environment created by too much guidance.
 A true leader gives more trust to their employees to work hard and meet the overall goals of the company.
+An unpopular manager is one who does the opposite.
 From personal experience, as an adult under a micromanaging leader, I felt disengaged and less willing to pursue activities outside of my duties.
 Employee engagement will drop under too much direction.
 Great leaders know how to find the balance between too much and too little direction.

 General George Patton once said, “Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity.”